Women and Retirement Wealth: How Confidence Builds Security

 There’s a critical difference between managing emotions and denying them.
 Many women mistake “being good with money” for being stoic — suppressing fear or anxiety.
 But emotionally intelligent investors don’t ignore their feelings; they interpret them.

 As Daniel Goleman (2022) notes, emotional intelligence doesn’t mean silence — it means signal processing.
 Investors with high EI use self-awareness to detect reactivity and apply logic to recalibrate.
-This alone can reduce behavioral losses by 1–2% annually (Morningstar, 2023).
+This can help reduce behavioral losses over time.

 Women who balance emotion with data achieve behavioral neutrality — a key pillar of financial independence.